prem-0009/1-divide-the-bill/README.md

 `node main.js total-bill tips-percentage number-of-people` <br>or Keep experimenting.

 #### Stretch goal.
->* The app can take total bill and people only too, and leave the tips to be decided by the user.
+>* The app can take total bill and numbers of people only too, and leave the tips to be decided by the user.